MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-indentationcolumn-property.md

 ---
 # IndentationColumn Property

-Sets the name of the hidden column that controls row indentation in a ist page.
+Sets the name of the table field or variable that controls row indentation in a list page.

 ## Syntax
 ```